Top results

 As these words represent such a high proportion of words commonly used, a child’s writing will appear littered with mistakes if they haven’t learned enough of them.

-Another issue is that if children have not mastered these often-used words, cognitive load is taken up with encoding and this interrupts other transcriptional and compositional skills, making writing harder for the child.
+Another issue is that if children have not mastered these often-used words, cognitive load is taken up with encoding.
+This interrupts other transcriptional and compositional skills, making writing harder for the child.

 With that in mind, here are some practical ways that you can support children to internalise these spellings: